Mark Johnson (catcher)

-Mark Landon Johnson (born September 12, 1975) is a former professional baseball player, a catcher who played with several major league teams, but primarily with the Chicago White Sox.
+Mark Landon Johnson (born September 12, 1975) is an American former professional baseball player, a catcher who played with several major league teams, but primarily with the Chicago White Sox.
 In 2011, he retired as a player and became a minor league manager.
 He is currently the catching coordinator for the Chicago Cubs.
 He previously managed the Cubs Double-A affiliate Tennessee Smokies.

 Amateur career

 Johnson attended Warner Robins High School in Warner Robins, Georgia.
 Johnson was drafted by the Chicago White Sox 26th overall in the 1994 draft.